escape-velocity/scortch/README.md

 PROBLEM solved:      Fans don’t need to watch a game in Isolation

+This API is no longer available for Scortch to use.

 ### API

 this is the CORE of our product: